rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

     - https://www.reddit.com/r/lua/comments/xfbrc1/comment/ionltk9/
       - "Solar2D, on the other hand, is more complete and fleshed out, a relatively large framework you can extend (less conveniently) with plugins.
 Trading freedom of action for ready-made functionality and overall consistency."

-## coming up
+### coming up
-  - **Jon Blow's engine**
-    - STATUS: 10/24, still in closed-beta
-    - Jai, likely well-designed and thoroughly thought out, down to first principles, just as the language is, and just as his nature tends towards

    - Godot
     - STATUS: 10/24 no console support, false advertisement
     - **C/C++ core**, custom programming langauge: gdscript, custom visual programming langauge: visualscript, non-programming making-tool, janky community-maintained C#/Mono bindings (still jank as of 2024), **2d emphasis _along with great 3d_**, **open-source** (with all it's pros 'n cons), small 20mb standalone size, the C/C++ core makes it a really really cool way to get handle of C++, using it as leaping stone to more DIY-style modular engines, yet also retaining all of the programming power of C# through bindings, clearly the best choice among the big engines
       - https://forum.godotengine.org/t/is-godot-gradually-adopting-c-as-its-primary-programming-language/62938/12
       - https://github.com/godotengine/godot-proposals/issues/6031
       - https://www.youtube.com/watch?v=tzt36EGKEZo
-        - meguel de icaza, the writer of Mono among many other things, goes over the garbage collector problem of c#, then writes swift godot
+        - miguel de icaza, the writer of Mono among many other things, goes over the garbage collector problem of c#, then writes swift godot
           - **multi-threaded runtimes, such as in mono/java/go, can't collect garbage without stopping everything ("stop the world")**
             - there is no .NET garbage collector that can avoid pauses, nor any solution (though many band-aids)
               - it's possible, it just requires funding but no one is willing to do it, and still, it would take years to implement
           - admits swift is better than C#
             - c# gets features from swift to keep up
           - impressed by how well Apple is running an open-source project, compared to his personal experience at Microsoft